Omar-Arabi1/expensy/README.md

-# expensy
+# expensiy
 an expense tracker to track your expenses automatically by you inserting your expenses with a price and they will be saved with a date and id once you call the `calculate` command you will see how much you have spent and how much you still have left

-install the app with `pipx install expensy`
+install the app with `pipx install expensiy`

 ***NOTE:*** *this app isn't available on windows*